alexanderosmith/GRAVITYbot/README.md

 ## Acknowledgments:

-We begin by acknowledging with respect the Onondaga Nation, Central Fire of the Haudenosaunee Confederacy, on whose ancestral lands we now inhabit.
-Wherever you are located be aware of the Indigenous Peoples on whose lands you reside.
-We are mindful that the technology that makes this conference possible comes from the mineral extraction by multinational corporations, which decimate and displace Indigenous people and their land all over the world.
-May the information you glean from this podcast motivate you to uphold Indigenous values, protect Mother Earth, Honor Indian Treaties and hold your government and various institutions accountable who stand in the way.
+We begin by acknowledging with respect the Onondaga Nation, Central Fire of the Haudenosaunee Confederacy, on whose ancestral lands Syracuse now inhabits.
+We are mindful that the technology that makes this project possible comes from the mineral extraction by multinational corporations, which decimate and displace Indigenous people and their land all over the world.

 Additionally, Alexander would like to thank Gabriel Davila - Campos and Una Joh for advice and initial guidance in development.